 Over the past 13 years, Dr. Clune has moved up through the administrative ranks.
 He has chaired two academic departments and served as coordinator of the SACSCOC regional accreditation reaffirmation.
 He also served as associate vice provost for academic programs and interim vice provost.

 Along with his extensive leadership experience, Dr. Clune has spent the last two decades in the classroom.
 He rose through the ranks as an assistant professor of history in 1997 at West Florida to a full professor in 2009.
 During that time, he has served as the chair of the department of philosophy and religious studies and the chair of the department of history.

 In 2007, Dr. Clune launched the University of West Florida’s first commercial startup, the Next Exit History mobile application.
 The app uses GPS technology to highlight podcasts about historic sites accessible from Florida’s interstates.
 NEH now includes 60,000 historical markers and has been accessed by more than 10,000 users.
 He also developed Mistory, a podcast series about unsolved historical crimes.

 Among his scholarly accomplishments, Dr. Clune is an award-winning author of two books, has published dozens of articles and received the University of West Florida Teaching Incentive Performance Award in 2004.
 As an administrator, he received the Marion Viccars Award for outstanding performance.

-Dr. Clune is married to Allison and is the father of two daughters, Gabrielle and Caroline.
+Dr. Clune is married to Mrs. Allison Clune, an accountant and a graduate of Loyola University New Orleans.
+They have two daughters, Gabrielle and Caroline.